-American Association for State and Local History's Technical Leaflet #242 offers advice on DIY Strategic Planning for Small Museums.
-Link to leaflet.
+American Association for State and Local History's Technical Leaflet 242 offers advice on DIY Strategic Planning for Small Museums.
+You can download the PDF here:

 I feel like our Board is a Board in name only, but lacks authority or purpose.
 How can we improve our Board operations?

-The NH Center for Nonprofits offers up advice on roles and responsibilities for Boards, while Board Source has a list of recommended must-have documents.
+Board Source has a checklist of roles and responsibilities for Boards, as well as a list of recommended must-have documents.

 Collections Management is the documentation, preservation, storage, and exhibition of a museum’s collection.
 In the archives world, the Society of American Archivist defines Archives Management as “The general oversight of a program to appraise, acquire, arrange and describe, preserve, authenticate, and provide access to permanently valuable records.”